FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ### The keyword "triangulate"

 FreeFem++ is able to build a triangulation from a set of points.
 This triangulation is a Delaunay mesh of the convex hull of the set of points.
-It can be useful to build a mesh form a table function.
+It can be useful to build a mesh from a table function.

 The coordinates of the points and the value of the table function are defined separately with rows of the form: `:::freefem x y f(x,y)` in a file such as: